pangpang20/gaussdb-python/docs/basic/adapt.rst

 .. note::

-    PostgreSQL :sql:`timestamptz` doesn't store "a timestamp with a timezone attached": it stores a timestamp always in UTC, which is converted, on output, to the connection TimeZone setting::
+    GaussDB :sql:`timestamptz` doesn't store "a timestamp with a timezone attached": it stores a timestamp always in UTC, which is converted, on output, to the connection TimeZone setting::